-- 1) Sustain the positive growth of New Jersey's solar markets, while communicating accurate and objective information on SREC prices and reducing SREC costs to ratepayers by encouraging long term SREC contracts. - 2) Manage internal resources to redirect efforts toward market development activities that are complimentary to NJCEP objectives and Energy Master Plan goals.
-Focus market development efforts on onshore wind and biopower, testing and demonstrating the value of these programs. - 3) Wind down all rebate programs by managing the carryover projects from CORE and solar REIP. - 4) Manage the increased volumes of SRP projects by automating the application process.
+- 1) Sustain the growth of New Jersey's solar markets, while communicating accurate and objective information on SREC prices. - 2) Manage internal resources to redirect efforts toward market development activities that are complimentary to NJCEP objectives and Energy Master Plan goals.
+Focus market development efforts on onshore wind and biopower. - 3) Wind down all rebate programs by managing the carryover projects from CORE and solar REIP. - 4) Manage the increased volumes of SRP projects by automating the registration process.

-The Market Manager may conduct site visits to verify the installation of ANSI-C12 revenue grade output meters on randomly selected solar projects, as requested by OCE.
-Rebated projects that are still in the system will continue to be inspected at the 20% level and non-rebated projects at the 10% level.
+The Market Manager may conduct site visits to verify the installation of ANSI-C12 revenue grade output meters on solar projects if requested by OCE.
+Rebated projects that are still in the system will continue to be inspected at the 20% level and perform on site verification for non-rebated projects at the 10% level.